Drones to the rescue!

 - Bug hunters: The hackers earning big bucks... ethically

-The GSMA, which represents the mobile industry, believes it has an essential role to play in the growth of the commercial drone market.
+The GSMA, which represents the mobile industry, believes operators have an essential role to play in the growth of the commercial drone market.

 But Gartner analyst Aapo Markkanen says: "The commercial adoption of drones will happen regardless of telcos [telecoms companies].